 During this pandemic, where there are so many unknowns, taking care of each other is just as important as taking care of ourselves.
 Cura Personalis, or care for the whole person, and Cura Apostolica, or care for the work or institution, go hand in hand and are integral to our mission.
-We are committed to maintaining an educational, working, and living environment free of all forms of discrimination or harassment.
+We are committed to continuing to maintain an educational, working, and living environment free of all forms of discrimination or harassment.
 Making assumptions about or engaging in negative treatment of others based on perceived COVID-19 symptoms, medical conditions or abilities, national origin, racial and ethnic characteristics, or any other protected status hurts our community and will not be tolerated.
 Any acts of discrimination or harassment run counter to our University values and policies, including our Harassment and Non-Discrimination Policy.

 We recognize that each of you have had very different experiences since the Spring.
 We also understand that COVID-19 has had disproportionate impacts among people of color.
 We are here to support you and provide you the resources necessary to allow your experience at Gonzaga to be the best it can be.
 The Office of Diversity, Inclusion, Community & Equity utilizes the principles of critical dialogue, reciprocity, and solidarity to facilitate learning that cultivates cultural engagement, enriches mindfulness, fosters a sense of belonging, and challenges systems of privilege and oppression.
 To connect with the DICE team and learn more about resources and support systems available during this time of uncertainty and challenge, call (509) 313-4100.